 Court Report: MASH Holdings v SFAThis is my report , from my scribbled notes, of the hearing on 28th April 2016 of the MASH application for Judicial review of the SFA’s decision to accept that David King is a’fit and proper person’ to be a director of a Football club. (more…)

-Remember, a sub costs a few pence a day.
+A sub costs a few pence a day.
 We like to think that there are several hundred – and more – people who get at least that much pleasure out of SFM – and we are still a potent force for truth, carrying the message as far as we can.

 SFM is an online community whose members are drawn from fans of all Scottish Football clubs.

 Its overriding goal is to see sporting integrity restored to paramountcy in Scottish Football.

 To help achieve that SFM will seek to ask the questions that the mainstream media consistently fail to ask of the authorities, who in turn consistently fail to govern the sport in accordance with their own rules.

 SFM is funded by donations from its members, and has no links to any football club or other organisation.